 Unemployment funds in Finland are administered by trade unions.
 There is only one exception.
 YTK – the general unemployment fund – is not associated with a trade union.
 It accepts all salaried employees as members.
 In addition to YTK, there are 25 other unemployment funds in Finland.
 You can find their contact information here.

 The unemployment funds are able to keep their membership fees low because they are highly subsidized by the Finnish government.
-They do not need to cover their costs with membership fees.
+They do not need to cover their unemployment payment costs with membership fees.